lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/CellNetComponent.txt

 3. Making a Standard Cell -- Layout
 ===================================

-In this part, we well show how to create and save a terminal Cell_, that is, a cell without instances (the end point of a hierarchical design).
+In this part, we will show how to create and save a terminal Cell_, that is, a cell without instances (the end point of a hierarchical design).
 To illustrate the case we will draw the layout of a standard cell.

 We will introduce the following classes : Cell_, Net_, Component_
-and it's derived classes.
+and its derived classes.

 3.1 The AllianceFramework (CRL Core)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The |Hurricane| database only manage objects in memory.
+The |Hurricane| database only manages objects in memory.
 To load or save
 something from the outside, we need to use a *framework*.
 As of today, only
 one is available : the Alliance framework.
 It allows |Coriolis| to handle
 |Alliance| libraries and cells in the exact same way.